fengshuo10/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests include connected and automated vehicle testing and evaluation, cooperative automation, and traffic behavior modeling.

 # Interests to show in About widget
-#interests:
+interests:
-#- Connected and Automated Vehicle Testing and Evaluation
+- Connected and Automated Vehicle Testing and Evaluation
-#- Cooperative Automation
+- Cooperative Automation
-#- Traffic Behavior Modeling
+- Traffic Behavior Modeling

 # Education to show in About widget
 education: